Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 FSOT Scoring

-Beginning with the June 2022 test, candidates must no longer meet a minimum score.
-However, high scores are still more favorable.
-Read more about the change.
+Beginning with the June 2022 test, candidates no longer needed to meet a minimum score.

 Qualifications Evaluation Panel (QEP)